Sophie Hannah

 What was the most recent book Sophie Hannah wrote?

-Will there be any more books by Sophie Hannah?
+Are there upcoming new books by Sophie Hannah?

 How many books has Sophie Hannah written?

-Sophie Hannah has written 49 books excluding contributions to anthologies.
-11 books in the Zailer & Waterhouse Mysteries Series, 6 books in the New Hercule Poirot Mysteries Series, 9 Standalone Novels, 3 Short Stories/Novellas, 12 books in the Short Story Collections, 3 books in the Picture Books, 2 books in the Non-Fiction Books, 3 books in the Collections.
+Sophie Hannah has written 52 books excluding contributions to anthologies.
+14 books in the Zailer & Waterhouse Mysteries Series, 6 books in the New Hercule Poirot Mysteries Series, 10 Standalone Novels, 3 Short Stories/Novellas, 12 Short Story Collections, 3 books in the Picture Books, 2 Non-Fiction Books, 3 Collections.

 How many Hercule Poirot books has Sophie Hannah written?